 The Prodeli portable solar-powered LED light is lightweight (get it? no pun intended) at 11 ounces.
 The bulb emits a cool white color, and it comes in a modern style with an ABS hard plastic finish.
 I really like this camp light for its many charge options and its long-lasting bright light.

 Included with this Solar Powered LED light are the LED bulb light, a solar panel, one starter, a hook, a USB cable, and the user manual.

 The bulb has two charge ports: a micro USB port for receiving power, and a regular-sized USB port for charging other products.
-The USB solar-powered LED light bulb can be charged with other power sources (like my Ravpower power banks, or an electricity outlet).
+The USB solar-powered LED light bulb can be charged with other power sources (like my Ravpower power banks, or an electrical outlet).
 It also functions as a portable power bank.
 This means products like your mobile phone are charged with a USB 5V output.

 The bulb has an internal rechargeable battery that has a voltage of 3.7 V and 2600 mAh of available battery energy.